Where is the Black Isle?

 Get healed at the Clootie Well

-Update Feb 2022: an anonymous person has cleared the Clootie Well of all its ‘cloots’ without any prior permission.
-Locals have been very upset at this unwanted act.
+Update 2023: an anonymous person cleared the Clootie Well of all its ‘cloots’ without any prior permission in Jan 2022.
+Locals were very upset at this unwanted act.
 You can see the before and after photos by clicking here.
 The ‘cloots’ are slowly reappearing, however, the feel of the place has changed.

 Discover an area of local folklore and tradition by heading to Clootie Well, an ancient healing site.
 For many years, people have visited this wooded area in Munlochy to partake in a healing ceremony.
 They would bring an item of cloth (cloot) belonging to a sick person and after dipping it in the healing water, would hang it to a tree believing that the person would be healed of their illness once the cloth rotted away.
 All the trees are covered in hanging cloths and rags giving the area a mysterious feel verging on slightly eerie.

 Where to eat in Cromarty

 There is plenty of choice of places to eat in Cromarty.
 For excellent local seafood and awesome woodfired pizza head to Sutors Creek, named after the massive rocks at the entrance to the Firth of Cromarty.

 If you are a fan of cheese then you will be close to heaven in the The House of Cheese, a speciality cheese shop located in the old police station.
 Continuing with the food theme, I recommend checking out the Cromarty Bakery, famous in the Highlands for its excellent bread and pastries.